egehanyorulmaz/BigQuery-Cost-Monitoring-and-Insights-with-Apache-airflow/README.md

 Now, since we know the rough estimate of bytes per table we can use the [BigQuery Pricing based on region and currency](https://cloud.google.com/skus/?currency=USD&filter=bigquery+analysis), and calculate the total cost per query by processing all the data returned by the client.

 The rest of the job is to schedule this code using Apache Airflow!
 It has already been implemented in this code :).

+To use the code:
+You have to replace your appropriate credentials to XXXXXX in SqlQueryManager.py